Why should cyclists visit Melbourne?

 13 kilometres single loop with 200 meters climbing per single loop (repeat as many times as you like).

-Yarra Boulevard is a cycling oasis amongst the hustle and bustle of the inner-city suburbs.
+Yarra Boulevard is a cycling oasis amongst the hustle and bustle of the inner-city suburbs, and one of the best cycling routes Melbourne has to offer.
 This fast, short and undulating route is a punchy training favourite for those looking to get some high intensity vertical meters on a quiet road and great location near the city.

 This route is as long as you choose to make it – do it five times and you will hit 1,000 vertical meters in around 65 kilometres.